TehesFR/docker-backup/README.md

 # About this repo

-mysqldump + s3cmd tools for backups, using docker secrets.
+mysqldump + awscli tools for backups, using docker secrets.
 No documentation.
 Personal use only.